 The riverine oak canopy will be maintained by managing vines so they do not overtop oaks.
 Periodic removal of vines from the canopy will accomplish this goal.
-The creek bank is currently partially covered by wedelia (Wedelia trilobata), an invasive exotic plant, which extends into upland areas.
-Management of this exotic will be by periodic foliar spraying.
-Should the eventual removal of wedelia threaten the creek bank stability, measures will be taken, including, but not limited to replanting with native plants or structurally securing the soils along the creek bank.
-Cabbage palm groves will be maintained by removal of exotic plants.
+Cabbage palm groves will be maintained by removal of exotic plants and periodic removal of plant debris.

 Upland scrub areas on the site will not be fragmented by trails, but instead will form a continuous unit of vegetation.
-No prescribed fire will be used in this location due to proximity of homes and businesses.
-This habitat will be maintained by manual chopping or chemical applications.
+Prescribed fire may be considered for use in scrub areas if adjoining residents are comfortable with its use.
+Use of prescribed fire would benefit rare plants located within the scrub area.
+If a level of comfort with neighbors cannot be reached, the habitat will be maintained by manual chopping or chemical applications.

 The pine flatwood will have an overstory of slash pine and an understory of native herbs and grasses.
-Brazilian pepper and earleaf acacia are the primary exotics that need to be eradicated.
 This area will be maintained by chemical and hand removal of exotics.